mapbox/awesome-vector-tiles/README.md

 - [Portal for ArcGIS](http://www.esri.com/software/arcgis/arcgisserver/extensions/portal-for-arcgis) - Supports serving vector tiles and rendering in the mapping application powered by the ArcGIS API for JavaScript
 - [tilesplash](https://github.com/faradayio/tilesplash) - A light and quick nodejs webserver for serving topojson or mapbox vector tiles from a postgis backend
 - [go-vtile-example](https://github.com/vicapow/go-vtile-example) - An example server written in Go
-- [Tegola](https://github.com/terranodo/tegola) - A MVT server written in pure Go that supports serving tiles from a PostGIS data provider.
+- [Tegola](https://github.com/go-spatial/tegola) - is a vector tile server delivering Mapbox Vector Tiles with support for PostGIS and GeoPackage data providers.
 - [t-rex](https://github.com/pka/t-rex/) - MVT server in a single executable written in Rust.
 Serves tiles from PostGIS supporting custom tile grids.
 - [OSM Scout Server](https://rinigus.github.io/osmscout-server/) - Maps server providing vector and raster tiles, geocoder, and router.
 Designed to be used on Linux (mobile and PC) to provide offline maps; written in C++
 - [postserve](https://github.com/openmaptiles/postserve) - A small Python based tileserver using ST_AsMVT and ST_AsMVTGeom to generate vector tiles on the fly.
 Designed for use with PostGIS 2.4 and the OpenMapTiles project